fabioricali/beJS/docs/be.md

 - `all`, all checks must be satisfied
 - `any`, also just one check can be satisfied
-- `not`, return &quot;logical not&quot; of called method
+- `not`, return "logical not" of called method

 `all`, `any` can accept array or arguments

-You can access the methods directly from &quot;be.boolean&quot; or from the class eg &quot;be.Types.boolean&quot;.
+You can access the methods directly from "be.boolean" or from the class eg "be.Types.boolean".
 Also the classes supports `all`, `any`, `not`

 Checks